 - The Havening Technique: A super easy yet effective approach which is particularly useful if you are a healthcare professional to prevent PTSD.
 Simply, place your right hand on your left shoulder and your left hand on your right shoulder, then stroke the sides of your arms and move your eyes from left to right.
 The reason this works so well and significantly reduces stress levels is because it replicates mothers rocking their babies to calm them.
 Meanwhile, looking from side to side produces waves in the brain similar to those created when you’re in a deep sleep.
 Again, check out Paul McKenna’s video demonstration.

 - Progressive muscle relaxation: This anxiety-reduction technique was first introduced by American physician Edmund Jacobson in the 1930s.
 It involves alternating tension and relaxation within all of the body’s major muscle groups.
 It helps you to differentiate between these two states, so you can become more aware of and release unnecessary tension in your body.
 I find this particularly useful before going to sleep.
 It can also relieve chronic pain, so if you’ve got a bad back from all that working at your dining room table, this might be the perfect thing to try.
-Wellness expert Verywell Mind offer a straightforward guide on how to do it.
+Check out this straightforward guide on how to do it.

 Try something new